reasonwithoutrestraint/site/Original/My moral understanding.md

 3. Must explain the motivational feature of normative judgments.
 4. Must explain normative judgments in all human cultures (i.e. not held hostage to particular ethical terms).

-`Prerequisites of an analysis of normative facts`
+`Prerequisites of an ontology of normative facts`

 1. Must explain normative supervenience.
 2. Must explain epistemic access.